-- (a) is a citizen or permanent resident of New Zealand or a citizen of Australia; and - (b) does not meet the University Entrance standard; and - (c) has received schooling to at least New Zealand Year 12 (or its equivalent overseas), and has obtained a minimum of 72 credits at Level 2 NCEA including a minimum of 14 credits in each of four subjects, three of which must be approved subjects, and a number of Merits and Excellences, or equivalent; and - (d) has met the literacy and numeracy standards required for University Entrance, or their equivalents; and - (e) i. has not completed Year 13 at a New Zealand secondary school; or - has undertaken study in Year 13 at a New Zealand secondary school, but has not attempted to qualify for University Entrance.
+- (a) is a citizen or permanent resident of New Zealand or a citizen of Australia; and - (b) does not meet the University Entrance standard; and - (c) has achieved a minimum of 24 points in the International Baccalaureate but has not been awarded the Diploma; or - (d) has received schooling to at least New Zealand Year 12 (or its equivalent overseas), and has obtained a minimum of 72 credits at Level 2 NCEA including a minimum of 14 credits in each of four subjects, three of which must be approved subjects, and a number of Merits and Excellences, or equivalent; and - (e) has met the literacy and numeracy standards required for University Entrance, or their equivalents; and - (f) i. has not completed Year 13 at a New Zealand secondary school; or - ii. has undertaken study in Year 13 at a New Zealand secondary school, but has not attempted to qualify for University Entrance.

 Further information, regulations and application forms may be obtained from the nearest secondary school or University Liaison Office.
-Applications with the applicable fee must be made not later than 1 December for study commencing in Semester 1 or not later than 21 June for study commencing in Semester 2.
+Applications with the applicable fee must be made not later than two weeks prior to the official course start date.